erxclau/amazon-location-service-demo/README.md

 ## Preview

-1. You'll need to copy the `IdentityPoolID` from the stack output and set it to `VITE_AWS_COGNITO_IDENTITY_POOL` in your `.env` file.
+1. You'll need to copy the `IdentityPoolID` from the stack output and set it to `VITE_DEV_COGNITO_POOL` in your `.env` file.
 Note that you don't need to hide the identity pool ID in production.
 I'm only storing it in an environment variable here because this is a demonstration repository.
 2. Install dependencies by running `yarn install`.
 We're using `vite` as a development server and to retrieve the environment variable.
 3. Run `yarn dev` to start the server.
 4. Run `yarn build` to build production output and `yarn preview` to run the production build.

+You'll probably want to create another identity pool for your production environment since a pool can only have one associated domain.
+You can set the production pool ID in `VITE_PROD_COGNITO_POOL`.